caleb531/automata/docs/examples/fa-examples.md

 # Finite Automata Examples

-On this page, we give some short examples with discussion for the finite automata classes and methods.
+On this page, we give some short examples with discussion for the finite automata (sometimes called finite state machines) classes and methods in this package.
+At a high level, a finite automaton (FA) is an abstract machine that can be in any one of a finite number of _states_, and moves between states based on a _transition function_ in response to reading characters from an input string.
+The FA will _accept_ or _reject_ an input string depending on its current state.

+For a detailed overview of this topic, see [this Wikipedia article][wikipedia-fsm] or [these lecture notes][lecture-notes].

-## Reading basic input
+## Reading input

-In this example, we define a function that takes in an automaton and asks the user for input strings, printing whether the input was accepted or rejected:
+In this example, we first define a function that takes in an automaton and asks the user for input strings, printing whether the input was accepted or rejected: